JulieMontoya/BCP_design/version_6/README.md

 This is intended for use on a BBC Model B without the `*SRLOAD` command.
 This actually appeared to work much faster than the `*SRLOAD` of an emulated Master 128, but real hardware may well behave differently.

+Note that the sideways ROM bank is currently hard-coded into the program.
+This will be addressed in future; probably by making the ROM image behave more like a "proper" sideways ROM as opposed to treating it as general memory.

 `$ make full_monty` -- Builds a disc image with both non-sideways and sideways versions of BCP.
 For showing off :)